 A meaningful send-off

 We would all like to have a say in how we bid farewell to the ones we love most.
 Unfortunately giving someone the funeral they deserve is sometimes beyond our reach financially.
-Which is why it's very beneficial to look into planning your own funeral.
+Which is why it could make sense to look into planning your own funeral.
+After all, we all want to feel proud of doing what we can to make things easier for our families at an already difficult time.

 Using life insurance to cover funeral costs

-It’s possible to help your family with funeral costs by securing a life insurance policy.
-Over 50s Life insurance helps protect your family financially at the time of your death.
+You can feel proud to protect what’s important by securing a life insurance policy.
+Over 50 Life insurance helps protect your family financially at the time of your death.
 We all want to give our loved ones the send-off they truly deserve.
 Life insurance can help to relieve that financial hardship and allow your family to say goodbye on their terms.
+British Seniors is the UK’s #1 rated provider of Over 50s Life Insurance and we’re proud to help protect thousands of British families across the UK.1

-You might also be interested to know that British Seniors also offer a free Funeral Benefit Option to all policyholders.
+You might also be interested to know that British Seniors also offer a free Funeral Benefit Option.
 This is a free £300 contribution towards your funeral on top of your benefit amount.
+If you choose an unattended cremation, please note that the £300 contribution will not apply.3